browserpass/browserpass-legacy/README.md

 ## Installation

 Start out by downloading the [latest release package](https://github.com/dannyvankooten/browserpass/releases) for your operating system.
-Prebuilt binaries for 64-bit OSX & Linux are available.
+Prebuilt binaries for 64-bit OSX & Linux and Windows are available.
 Arch users can install browserpass [from the AUR](https://aur.archlinux.org/packages/browserpass/).

 #### Installing the host application

 1. Extract the package to where you would like to have the binary.
-1. Run `./install.sh` to install the native messaging host.
+1. Run `./install.sh` (`.\install.ps1` on Windows) to install the native messaging host.
 If you want a system-wide installation, run the script with `sudo`.
+For Windows, system-wide installation can be done by running `.\install.ps1` as Administrator and specifying "yes" at the "Install for all users?" prompt.

 Installing the binary & registering it with your browser through the installation script is required to allow the browser extension to talk to the local binary application.